jeliker1/certbot-oci-certs/README.rst

 This plugin automates the process of installing a certificate acquired by certbot into OCI Certificates Management Service.

-For more information on the OCI Certificates service pleae see the official documentation at https://docs.oracle.com/en-us/iaas/Content/certificates/home.htm
+For more information on the OCI Certificates service please see the official documentation at https://docs.oracle.com/en-us/iaas/Content/certificates/home.htm

 Configuration: